-If “Buy Buttons” and E-Wallets are to be more prevalent, social media will become a platform where customers can both learn and buy your product in a matter of few minutes -if not seconds.
-As a result, generalist approaches to prospecting and lead nurturing will have to give way to a more authentic relationship management.
+If “Buy Buttons” and E-Wallets are to be more prevalent, social media will become a platform where customers can both learn and buy your product in a matter of a few minutes -if not seconds.
+As a result, generalist approaches to prospecting and lead nurturing will have to give way to more authentic relationship management.
 It also entails that salespeople will have to collaborate closely with marketers, which brings us to our next point.

 Convergence of Sales and Marketing

 Traditionally, we think of marketing and Sales as insular if not competing departments where miscommunication between the two is commonplace.

 However, “The Age of The Customer” –triggered by a shift from transactional to customer-centric approaches—has managed to open up a space where sales and management can finally align.
 Companies’ increasing adoption of CRMs and team communication tools to encourage cross-departmental collaboration provides ample evidence for this trend.
 It is no coincidence that Slack –originally a tool for organizational communication—was lauded as one the best apps of 2015.

 Collaboration between sales and Marketing yields great results.
 A study conducted by Aberdeen Group on sales effectiveness with more than 200 executives from the executive, sales, marketing, and IT management functions found that companies that had strong collaboration between these two functions achieve higher sales effectiveness.